Mayo With Mojo

 But one reason so many people prefer Miracle Whip (have you eve noticed that the world can be divided into two camps, mayo and Miracle Whip?), is because mayo can be a bit bland.
 In fact, when we make dishes with mayo, like potato salad, we usually add herbs and spices.

+Mayo is a blank canvas on which you can paint a huge range flavors.
 There are infinite ways to make your own signature mayo and never have to break an egg.
 Here are a few blends to try.
-As background for this recipe, read these articles, The Zen of Herbs & Spices, The Zen of Chiles, the Zen of Garlic, and The Zen of Salt.
+As background for this recipe, read these articles, The Science of Herbs & Spices, The Science of Chiles, the Science of Garlic, and The Science of Salt.

 Mayo With Mojo